-The ACOTE standard D.1.5. requires that the length of the doctoral capstone experience be a minimum of 14 weeks (560 hours), however the NSU TBRC program requires the capstone experience be a minimum of 16 weeks (640 hours).
+The ACOTE 2023 standard D.1.5. requires that the length of the doctoral capstone experience be a minimum of 14 weeks full-time (minimum of 32 hours/week), however the NSU TBRC program requires the capstone experience be a minimum of 16 weeks full-time.
+Students are expected to follow the schedule and hours agreed upon by the capstone mentor.
+This may include hours over the minimum of 32/week.

 If the department provides weekend services and/or the capstone mentors regular work schedule includes weekends, students are required to work weekend hours.
 Students should follow a similar work schedule to that worked by their mentor.
 If the clinical site provides coverage on holidays, students may be assigned holiday coverage.
-The student is to be offered compensation time off consistent with the policies and procedures of the capstone site for any holiday coverage, following a similar procedure of the capstone mentor.
+The student is to be offered time off consistent with the policies and procedures of the capstone site for any holiday coverage, following a similar procedure of the capstone mentor.
 We encourage that the time off be used within the week of this extra coverage so the student is not overly taxed.
 The student and mentor must determine the learning experiences and goals to be achieved during weekend and holiday coverage.
 Guidelines for supervision of students must be followed on weekends.